javibravo/ruby-challenge/README.md

 ```
 >$ bundle install
+>$ bundle exec rake db:migrate
 ```

 Tests
 -----

-Once the project is stalled you mus run the following command to run tests
+Once the project is installed you mus run the following command to run tests

 ```
 >$ bundle exec rspec